skip to main content

 After waffling back and forth on the issue and briefly implementing a 1 TB cap (which is still massive for satellite data), Starlink has gone back to offering unlimited data on its satellite internet, though there is a catch.

-In place of caps, Starlink now has multiple tiers of priority for its customers: mobile, standard, and priority/mobile priority.
+In place of caps, Starlink now has multiple tiers of priority for its customers: roam, residential, and priority/mobile priority.
 Residential plans come with Standard data by default, though you can purchase a chunk of priority data for the month starting at 1TB (50GB for mobile priority).
 For those who have been paying attention, paying for “priority data” with Starlink and paying to avoid “deprioritized data” with Hughesnet kind of sounds like the same thing.
 Because it is.

 This heavily qualified version of unlimited data is still a major improvement over how satellite connections worked just a few years ago.
 Assuming that the Standard data plan never drops below the minimum advertised speed, Starlink gives you the ability to pretty much everything you could do on any other unlimited internet plan, including streaming video and downloading software without having to pay for additional data.